Aly Raisman sues US Olympic Committee, USA Gymnastics over Larry Nassar abuse

 Raisman, one of the most celebrated recent Olympic stars, revealed in November she was abused by Nassar during the London 2012 Olympic Games.

-In January, the star gymnast confronted Nassar in court with a powerful and emotional speech that detailed the abuse and what needs to be done to make sure it never happens to other athletes again.
+In January, the athlete confronted Nassar in court with a powerful and emotional speech that detailed the abuse and steps needed to ensure it never happens to other athletes again.
 In her testimony, she also called out the USOC and USA Gymnastics, asking why have they “been silent” throughout the whole ordeal.

 A few days after her testimony, the USOC apologized for not being at the hearing and demanded the USA Gymnastics board resign.
 The federation also said it launched an investigation into the abuse.